 Installing Authentication Verifier Agent on Linux in Acunetix 360 (RedHat Distribution)

-Download and install the authentication verifier agent if you need to scan websites with form or basic authentication or OAuth2.
-The authentication verifier agents also work for the Authentication Profiles, Custom Scripts for Form Authentication, CyberArk Vault, HashiCorp Vault, and AzureKey Vault.
+Install the authentication verifier agent if you need to scan websites with form or basic authentication, or OAuth2.
+The authentication verifier agents also work for Authentication Profiles, Custom Scripts for Form Authentication, CyberArk Vault, HashiCorp Vault, and AzureKey Vault.

 Prerequisites